Boarders/slick-blog/site/posts/stlc-semantics.md

 ⟦var⟧ Z Γ = proj₂ Γ
 ⟦var⟧ (S pf) Γ = ⟦var⟧ pf (proj₁ Γ)

+-- We define and use an explicit eval function
--- We define this explicitly to more cleanly generalize to a CCC eval : ∀ {a b : Type} → (a → b) × a → b eval (f , a ) = f a
+-- to more cleanly generalize to a CCC eval : ∀ {a b : Type} → (a → b) × a → b
+eval (f , a ) = f a